Clothes and special equipment

 Cash machines are available in all major cities and towns, and so taking a debit or credit card with a PIN number is the most convenient way of withdrawing money while on your trip, and in most shops and restaurants you can also pay by card.
 However, since cards can get lost, damaged, withheld or blocked, you should not rely exclusively on a card to access funds.

-We recommend that additionally you take a reasonable quantity of US dollars cash (no more than is covered by your insurance), which you can spend as the dollar is the local currency, and possibly some travellers’ cheques (American Express are the most widely accepted), though these are gradually falling out of use.
-Dollar bills should be in good condition, soiled or torn bills may be refused.
-You can take sterling, but the exchange rate is not always competitive or even available, restricting the number of places where you can change money.
+We recommend that additionally you take a reasonable quantity of US dollars cash (no more than is covered by your insurance), which you can exchange into local currency.
+Dollar bills should be in good condition, ($100 bills should be the new format), soiled or torn bills may be refused.
+You can take sterling or euros, but the exchange rate is not always competitive or even available, restricting the number of places where you can change money.

 Most service industry workers will expect a tip of some kind and so it is useful to have spare change for hotel porters, taxi drivers and the like.
 It is common to leave 10 - 12% in restaurants.